revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 {% section Overview %}

-This tutorial explores how to perform a biogeographic dating analysis using the TimeFIG model.
-In its simplest form, this procedure jointly estimates phylogenetic divergence times, molecular substitution rates, biogeographic rates, and ancestral species ranges.
+This tutorial demonstrates how to perform a biogeographic dating analysis using the TimeFIG model.
+Dating with TimeFIG jointly estimates phylogenetic divergence times, molecular substitution rates, biogeographic rates, and ancestral species ranges.
 The tutorial provides a conceptual background on challenges related to dating molecular phylogenies, alternative techniques for dating, and a framework to assess the sensitivity of divergence time estimates to methodological assumptions.

+This tutorial has three parts:

+- [Part 1: Molecular phylogenetics](molecular-phylogenetics) (Day 1 of workshop)
+- [Part 2: Biogeographic dating with node calibrations](biogeographic-dating-with-node-calibration) (Day 2 of workshop)
+- [Part 3: Biogeographic dating with TimeFIG](biogeographic-dating-with-timefig) (Day 2 of workshop)

+As with previous tutorials in this series, we will analyze a dataset for Hawaiian *Kadua* plant species.
+All input datasets are the same as before, with the addition of 10 molecular loci obtained from the Angiosperms353 protocol.

+Because these analyses build on each other, the tutorial focuses on what changes between the scripts.
+This tutorial is also bundled with RevBayes scripts that complete analyses equivalent to those written below.
+However, the scripts are often designed to be more modular and general, making them ideal to customize for analyses of new datasets, other than Hawaiian *Kadua*.

+**Tutorial files:** This tutorial requires numerous input files and scripts to run properly.
+Download and unzip the [timefig_dating_project.zip](timefig_dating_project.zip) archive to create a project directory named `timefig_dating_project`.
+Enter the new directory to run the tutorial exercises.
+Analysis scripts are available on the sidebar for easy access.

+**PhyloDocker image required:** This tutorial currently assumes you are using pre-configured versions of RevBayes and TensorPhylo using the PhyloDocker image.
+Installation instructions are here: [link](htt ps://revbayes.github.io/tutorials/docker.html).

-{% subsection Background on biogeographic dating %}
+{% section Molecular phylogenetics %}

-Genetic data are critical to estimate phylogenetic relationships among living species.
-In general, genetic content is more similar among closely related species, and less similar among more highly divergent species.
-As mutations accumulate within a genome that is inherited across generations over time, the distances in genetic similarity will increase as phylogenetic lineages increasingly diverge over time.

 Molecular phylogenetic models use these estimates of genetic distance to infer phylogenetic divergence, in terms of topology (relationships among lineages) and branch lengths (distances along lineages).
 Phylogenetic models often measure genetic distances in units of *expected substitutions per site*.
 These distances are, in fact, the product of time (e.g. millions of years) and the substitution rate (substitutions per site per time).
 This substitution rate is often called the *molecular clock* {% cite Zuckerkandl1967 %}.
 An accurate estimate of such a clock rate would enable *molecular dating*, because a research would only need to convert molecular distances into clock "ticks" to estimate the ages of species in units of geological time.

 Ideally, a molecular phylogenetic model would decompose branch length estimates into separate estimates of substitution rates and evolutionary time.
 In real biological settings, we never know the precise time or rate underlying a molecular distance, and they must both be estimated.
 The problem is there are an infinite number of products of rate, $r$, and time, $t$, that equal a given distance, $d$.
 For example, the products of $r=10, t=1$ and $r=2, t=5$ both yield $d=10$.
-Scenarios of a fast evolution over a short time and slow evolution over a long time produce the same amount of evolutionary change, and are not statistically identifiable from one another.
+Scenarios of a fast evolution over a short time and slow evolution over a long time produce the same amount of evolutionary change.
+This is known as rate-time non-identifiability.
+The phylogenetic model assigns equal likelihood to both of these alternative scenarios, so the true rate and time values cannot be learned directly from molecular data without extrinsic evidence

-In practice, biologists use extrinsic evidence to "calibrate" the molecular clock to a geological timescale.
-Fossil evidence can be used to constrain the minimum age of a phylogenetic divergence event (e.g. a child species cannot be older than its parent species), which effectively constrains time and, indirectly, rate estimates.
-Two main approaches have been used to deploy fossil-based calibrations.
-Prior-based calibrations assign a node age distribution to internal nodes on a phylogeny, selected and specified using expert knowledge.
-Process-based calibrations explicitly incorporate fossil morphology and ages as data during phylogenetic inference to assign ages to clades.
-Read these excellent papers to read more about fossil-based dating.

-Paleogeography provides a complementary source of information to estimate divergence times through *biogeographic dating*.
-Biogeographic dating is often used for studying clades that possess no useful fossils (e.g. clades of island plants, like *Kadua*).
-The logic for biogeographic dating is as follows: imagine a clade of ten species that are endemic to a volcanic island that is less than one million years old.
-If it is assumed a single lineage colonized the island after it emerged, then the maximum age of the clade must be younger than the island, allowing the biologist to calibrate the molecular clock.

-Biogeographic dating has typically relied on prior-based constraints, requiring that the biologist makes strong assumptions about many unknowable factors: the timing and effect of paleogeographic events the dispersal abilities of species, relationships among species, and more.
-In addition, using a biogeographic hypothesis to date a clade (e.g. "we assume the islands were colonized after they originate") means that dated phylogeny cannot be safely used to test downstream biogeography hypotheses ("when were the islands first colonized by the clade?").
-Doing so would be circular.

-Biogeographic dating with a process-based approach uses paleogeographically-informed biogeographic rates to extract information about divergence times through a dataset (Landis 2020).
-Previous approaches for process-based biogeographic dating relied on simpler models that did not consider how speciation and extinction rates vary among regions over time {% cite Landis2017 Landis2018 %}.
-TimeFIG models this important relationship between paleogeographically-varying features, species ranges, biogeographic rates, and divergence times.

-{% subsection Tutorial structure %}

-This tutorial builds up to a process-based biogeographic dating analysis using the TimeFIG model.
-It begins with a simple molecular phylogenetic analysis that has *no* capability for time calibration.
-Then, we'll repeat the analysis using a prior-based biogeographic node age calibration.
-Lastly, we'll perform a process-based TimeFIG analyses to estimate divergence times.

-- [Part 1: Molecular phylogenetics](molecular-phylogenetics) (Day 1 of workshop)
-- [Part 2: Biogeographic dating with node calibrations](biogeographic-dating-with-node-calibration) (Day 2 of workshop)
-- [Part 3: Biogeographic dating with TimeFIG](biogeographic-dating-with-timefig) (Day 2 of workshop)

-As with previous tutorials in this series, we will analyze a dataset for Hawaiian *Kadua* plant species.
-All input datasets are the same as before, with the addition of 10 new homologous genetic markers obtained from the Angiosperms353 protocol.

-Because these analyses build on each other, the tutorial focuses on what changes between the scripts.
-This tutorial is also bundled with RevBayes scripts that complete analyses equivalent to those written below.
-However, the scripts are often designed to be more modular and general, making them ideal to customize for analyses of new datasets, other than Hawaiian *Kadua*.

-> ## Tutorial files
-> This tutorial requires numerous input files and scripts to run properly.
-Download and unzip the [scripts.zip](scripts.zip) [data.zip](data.zip) and archive into your project directory to complete the tutorial exercises.
-{:.info}

-{% section Molecular phylogenetics %}

-First, we'll run a simple molecular phylogenetic analysis *without* any information to time-calibrate the tree.
+This tutorial demonstrates what happens when you run a simple molecular phylogenetic analysis *without* any information to time-calibrate the tree.
 The tutorial reviews several important concepts for phylogenetic tree estimation, such as the relaxed molecular clock.
 It also demonstrates that extrinsic (non-molecular) evidence is needed to time-calibrate divergence times using standard phylogenetic approaches.

 For this example, we'll compose a model where the phylogeny was generated by a constant-rate birth-death process and genes evolve under a relaxed molecular clock.
-We'll refer to this as the `BDP_uncalibrated` analysis.
+We'll refer to this as the `divtime_uncalibrated` analysis.
+Although the analysis can be run by calling `source("./scripts/divtime_uncalibrated.Rev")`, we'll execute all code by hand to better understand how the model works.

 {% subsubsection Analysis setup %}